Cornices/cornice/docs/source/validation.rst

     def foo(request):
         return 'Foo'

-In case the client send a request, asking for some particular content-types (using the HTTP "accept" header), cornice will check that it is able to handle it.
+In case the client sends a request, asking for some particular content types (using the HTTP **Accept** header), cornice will check that it is able to handle it.

-If not, it will return a 406 HTTP code, with the list of accepted content-types.
+If not, it will return a 406 HTTP code, with the list of accepted content types.

 The `accept` argument can either be a callable, a string or a list of accepted values.
 When a callable is specified, it is called *before* the request is